 Dental Implants and Infection

-Chronic heart conditions also make you more apt to getting infections following surgery.
-Although, as mentioned above, if you have a chronic condition you will likely be prescribed antibiotics prior to your surgery.
+Chronic heart conditions also put you at a higher risk of developing infections after surgery.
+However, if you have a chronic health condition, you will likely be given antibiotics before your surgery.

 Dental Implants and Delayed Healing

 Certain health conditions will delay healing as compared to a person with no prior health conditions.

 Older patients tend to have other conditions or comorbidities that may delay the healing process following surgery.
 Some medications can also delay healing after dental implantation.
 For example, long-term corticosteroid therapy can delay healing.